Euphredes/Poet/README.txt

            Demold

 English Roadways:
-A
-A
-B
-A
-B
-C
-C

-roadways:
-criminal.
-gypsy.
-hot silver.
+landscapes of hot silver.
-rich in moons and poorly dressed. your eyes gleam like the arid landscapes of horse and rider. drop spots. food spots.
+citizens call cops
+over the resting walker.
+gypsies find where to drop.
+such eyes, rich in moons.
+such outfit, a common loon.

 Irish Waterfronts:
-A
-A
-B
-B
-A

-waterfronts:
-gypsy.
+gypsies love the water.
-undercover.
+how it lies, undercover.
-don't forget the gypsies gave
+don't forget the sand
- that suit to you.
-dark wonder of a woman.
-green-almond bullets.
-sleep spots.
-drop spots.
+supports greenalmond eyes and
+a herring's footrace to wander.

 Japanese Business:
-Five
-Two
-Five

-business:
-criminal.
-brave.
-energy.
-drop spots.
-food spots.
+Remind America of Mr. Ford:
+   Pearl Harbor.
+Brave, criminal energy drops: food.

            *****
             ***